StochSS/Covid19_Modeling/README.md

 ![seiyrdc_visual](images/seiyrdc.svg)

 The system evolves according to SEIR dynamics but with a chance of becoming symptomatic after being exposed.
-In more detail, we have the following set of
-reactions:
+We fix the rate at which exposed patients become infectious at 0.16, which represents ~6.25 day incubation period and estimate the proportion of patients who become infected vs. symptomatic.
+This is roughly adopted from a similar model [[5]](#references).
+Specifically, we have the following set of reactions:

 Susceptible + Infected → Infected + Exposed
 Exposed → Infected